OR WAIT 15 SECS

 The revelation can have significant consequences in leading drug researchers to develop new and more effective means to block influenza and other viruses in the future.

 Influenza, Arkin emphasizes, is a major killer, even though many people tend to shrug it off as an unpleasant seasonal nuisance.
-In the
+In the United States it is the leading cause of death from infectious diseases, claiming about 40,000 lives annually, mostly among the elderly.

 Administered at an early stage at the onset of flu symptoms, symmetrel is intended to destroy the virus by binding to and blocking a proton-conducting channel which the virus needs in order to continue functioning and multiplying.